 Who is it for?

 Our regular chargers are intended for average- and longer-length charging sessions for EV drivers who remain at your location.
-Ideal for hotel and restaurant guests or meeting participants.
+Perfect for hotel guests who stay overnight or meeting participants.
 But of course also for day-long visitors, mall shoppers, or company staff at work.

 How regular charging works

-EV drivers can charge at two speeds: regular (3.7 kW) and semi-fast (22 kW).
-This means that vehicles can be fully charged in periods ranging from one to eight hours.
+EV drivers charge at a regular charger between 3.7 and 22kW) This means that vehicles can be fully charged in periods ranging from 1,5 to 8 hours.
 Charging speed depends on factors such as the following:

-The car.
-The Mitsubishi Outlander and the Volvo V60, for example, usually charge at 3.7 kW.
-With batteries ranging from 9 to 12 kWh, these vehicles are usually fully charged in 3 hours.
-The BMW i3 and the Renault Zoë charge at a semi-fast rate.
-With a battery of 22 kWh the Renault Zoë, for example, is fully charged in one hour.
+Most plugin cars, like the VW Golf GTE and the Volvo XC-60 and V60, for example, usually charge at 3.7 kW.
+With batteries ranging from 9 to 12 kWh, these vehicles are usually fully charged in three hours.
+Most full EVs charge at 7,4 (Nissan Leaf, Hyundai Ionic) or 11kW (BMW i3).
+The Tesla Model S and the Renault ZOE charge at a semi-fast rate.
+With a battery of 22 kWh the Renault ZOE, for example, is fully charged in one hour.

-Available capacity.
-To be able to charge at a maximum of 22 kW per charger, you must have 3 × 32 amperes of electrical capacity available at each charger.
+To charge at a maximum of 22 kW per charger, you must have 3×32 amperes of electrical capacity available at each charger.
 If you have less electrical capacity available, charging capacity will decrease accordingly.